 Location + How to Get Here

-Monkey Jungle is located right outside of Sosua, on the outskirts of El Choco National Park.
-Most volunteers are here on vacation, then take a day to explore the National Park.
+Monkey Jungle is located outside of Sosua, on the outskirts of El Choco National Park.
+Most volunteers are in Sosua on vacation, then take a half day to come play with the monkeys.

-To help you navigate the island here's a post about transportation in the Dominican Republic.
+It is possible to join a tour where they'll pick you up and take you to Monkey Jungle, but this is usually the much more expensive way to go, and you're really only paying for the transportation to get there since you're good to go once you reach Monkey Jungle.
+We suggest doing it yourself — here's a post about transportation in the Dominican Republic.
 Once you know how to get around, you can save some money by using public transportation to first get to Sosua, then over to the Monkey Jungle!

 From Puerto Plata take a guagua (a type of bus) to Sosua.
 It should cost about 65 Dominican Peso, which is about $1.50 USD.
 It's easily the most affordable way to get from Puerto Plata to Sosua.
-That post above has more info on how to take a Gua-Gua here.
+That post above has more info on how to take a Gua-Gua.

 From Sosua the best option is to take a taxi to the actual park — round trip it'll cost you about $50 USD.
-But hey, if you have 4 passengers then that'll cut the price to about $12.50 USD each, which isn't bad for each person in your ILP group!
-You can hail a taxi or call and Uber to take you there.
-Here's the address if that's helpful: Carretera El Choco 9km, 57000, Dominican Republic.
-It's about a 35 minute drive there from Sosua.
+But hey, if you have 4 passengers, that'll cut the price to about $12.50 USD each, which isn't bad for each person in your ILP group!
+You can hail a taxi or call an Uber to take you there.
+Just tell the driver you want to go to Monkey Jungle — it's very well known.